kiran94/prfiesta/README.md

 # Get all pull requests where the user was involved (as opposed to just authored)
 prfiesta -u kiran94 --use-involves

+# Get all pull requests where the user reviewed it rather then being the author
+prfiesta -u charliermarsh --after 2023-05-01 --use-reviewed-by

+# Get all pull requests where the user was requested a review rather then being the author
+prfiesta -u charliermarsh --after 2023-05-01 --use-review-requested

 # Get help
 prfiesta --help